 In both cases, create a local copy first.

 In order to modify the theme, create a local copy first:

 If you don’t want to merge your changes with the original repository, you can skip this step.
 See Fork a repo in the GitHub documentation for more information.

 If you forked the repository, enter:

-YOUR_GITHUB_USERNAMEwith your user name on GitHub.
+YOUR_GITHUB_USERNAMEwith your GitHub username.
 If you didn’t fork the repository, clone the original repository:shell